marionbonin/Mug-Overflow/README.md

 ## Setup
-To run this project, install it locally using yarn:
+To run this project, install it locally using yarn or npm:

 ```
-$ cd ../Mug-Overflow
+$ cd Mug-Overflow
 $ yarn install
 $ yarn start
 ```